 A HELOC (Home Equity Line of Credit) is a type of loan that allows homeowners to borrow money using their home's equity as collateral.
 You're approved for a maximum credit limit and can borrow against this credit line multiple times, repay what you've used, and borrow again as needed throughout the draw period.

 With your Trovy HELOC, you will receive a Trovy Card that you can use to access your line of credit.
 You can use it for purchases or cash advances anywhere Mastercard is accepted, giving you flexible access to your home equity funds when you need them.
+There are no draw fees when you use your Trovy card for purchases.

-No. Trovy does not require any upfront draw or charge an origination fee when you open your HELOC.
+Trovy does not require any upfront draw when you open your HELOC.
 You can draw funds whenever you need them.
-While balance transfers and cash advances are subject to a draw fee, there are never draw fees on purchases made with your Trovy Card.
+While balance transfers and cash advances are subject to a draw fee of up to 3%, there are no draw fees on purchases made with your Trovy Card.

 Yes, there may be tax benefits to using the Trovy HELOC.
 When you use your Trovy HELOC funds for qualified home improvement expenses, the interest paid could be tax-deductible.
 You should consult a tax advisor to determine if your specific purchases qualify under current IRS guidelines.